 How to Plan a Kitchen Tea

 To plan a Kitchen Tea is a lovely way to include friends and family of all ages, from the little flower girls to the elderly ladies.
-This needn’t be a formal affair and could take place in a home, a pretty garden or formal venue.
-It is usually the responsibility of a sister, friend or bridesmaid to arrange the Kitchen Tea and we have listed a few ideas to get you started.
+This needn’t be a formal affair and could take place in a home, a pretty garden or a formal venue.
+It is usually the responsibility of a sister, friend, or bridesmaid to arrange the Kitchen Tea and we have listed a few ideas to get you started.

 How to Plan a Kitchen Tea: